 Alumni Hall was the original student center on campus when the building opened in 1925.
 Re-opened in fall 2013 after a yearlong renovation that transformed every space in the facility, Alumni Hall has returned to its role as a student center after serving other purposes over the years.
 In the renovated Alumni Hall, students have access to an exercise room as well as several new meeting and event spaces.
-Two departments call Alumni Hall home, the Vanderbilt Institute for Digital Learning and the Vanderbilt Graduate School.
+The Vanderbilt Graduate School calls Alumni Hall home, and lounge space on the first floor serves as a robust hub for student life within the Graduate School community.